ShaneYu/react-island-prime-restaurant/README.md

 automatic formatting, they will be staged and you will need to commit these.

-Lastly, if there is any linting errors that cannot be fixed automatically, the commit will fail and the log output will indicate the problems.
+Lastly, if there is any linting errors that cannot be fixed automatically, the commit will fail and the log output will indicate the problems.<br />
 You will need to address these manually and then recommit.